- 1 Gallon

 Q: Can I Use 10w30 In My Air Compressor?

 Ans: Nope! because the 10w30 contains detergents.
-The detergents usually stick to the crank and block’s the ball bearings from lubrication as well as cover up the cylinder-head stopping it from cooling down.
+The detergents usually stick to the crank and block the ball bearings from lubrication as well as cover up the cylinder head stopping it from cooling down.
 The 10w30 is compatible with car engines since it cleans the parts.
-But, in air compressors, it emulsifiers!
+But, it emulsifies in air compressor.

 Q: What is the best ISO 100 compressor oil?